WGLab/DeepRepeat/docs/Reproducibility.md

 It would be better to make the folder organization of well-trained model follow the expection above.

+## Understanding error rates

+In Nanopore sequening data, the error rate for basecalled bases can vary greatly in repeat regions versus non-repeat regions.
+To understand this more, see the figure below on mismatch error percentage for long reads with different repeat length (Repeat regions: shown in the rectangles filled in yellow).
+G4C2 repeats: 76 repeat copies (a) and 8 repeat copies (b) for 2 synthetic sequences, and ~800 repeats (c) and 15 repeats (d) for a BAC clone.
+Each dot is for an averaged mismatch error of a 50bp region to reduce randomness.

 ## Reproduce results for 9 loci and other loci

 ### For 9 loci